 We are looking for projects that circle a specific passion point, reflect personal identity in all of its forms, and celebrate unconventional heroes.
 Strong, easily communicated concepts that enlighten as they entertain are central to this strategy.

-As stated above, we are looking for programming of all genres, scripted or unscripted, that reflects the interests and concerns of young adults (13-18) and new adults (18-24), be it through the lens of friendships, family relationships, or specific areas of interest and expertise.
+As stated above, we are looking for scripted programming of all genres that reflects the interests and concerns of young adults (13-18) and new adults (18-24), be it through the lens of friendships, family relationships, or specific areas of interest and expertise.
 Preference will be given to proposals that explore ideas and worlds that we have not seen addressed elsewhere, and that have a progressive bent.
 Identity, as it relates to ethnicity, abilities, gender, sexuality, and regional representation, will also be a key focus.

 One thing that most of our successful series have in common is an undeniable hook, and obsessive attention to the specific details of an underexplored world.
 We gravitate towards content that clearly appeals to an engaged young audience -- one that is diverse, extremely discerning and that has discriminating tastes and attitudes.